PTSD and cPTSD

 Being a victim of a crime, or a trauma can produce overwhelming feelings within the individual who has experienced such events.

 Increasingly victims of domestic abuse and sexual crimes are being diagnosed with either PTSD or cPTSD.

-cPTSD - Type II trauma (Complex Trauma) this "usually involves a fundamental betrayal of trust in primary relationships" often this is inter-personal trauma, carried out by a person known to the victim.
-Affects as many as 1 in 7 to 1 in 10 children More often occurs in combination with other traumas or cumulatively (known as "polyvictimization") Involves a higher risk of Posttraumatic Stress Disorder developing.
+c-PTSD - Type II trauma (Complex Trauma) this "usually involves a fundamental betrayal of trust in primary relationships".
+Often this is inter-personal trauma, carried out by a person known to the victim.
+It effects as many as 1 in 7 to 1 in 10 children and more often occurs in combination with other traumas or cumulatively (known as 'polyvictimization') which involves a higher risk of Post Traumatic Stress Disorder developing.